New Orleans Motorcycle Accident Lawyer

 Who Can Be Held Liable for My Motorcycle Accident Injuries?

 Proving who is at fault is crucial in every accident, including motorcycle crashes.
 Some mistakenly think the motorcyclist is always to blame for a crash, but this isn’t true.
 Many others could be responsible.

 Determining fault in a motorcycle accident is important because Louisiana follows fault rules.
 This means the party responsible and their insurance must pay for the injured person’s medical bills and other losses.
-Various parties can be held accountable for a motorcycle collision.
+Various parties can be held accountable for a motorcycle collision, including:

 Motorcycle Rider

+Motorcyclists can be held liable if they drive carelessly or recklessly.
+For instance, this could include speeding or driving while impaired by drugs or alcohol.
 However, there are unfair assumptions made about motorcyclists in many of these accidents.
-Some insurers claim that motorcyclists took a risk simply by riding their vehicles.
+Some insurers claim that motorcyclists take a risk simply by riding their vehicles.
 When you are injured as a motorcyclist, it is important that you work with a knowledgeable attorney to counter these presumptions.

 Other Drivers